SalishSeaCast/docs/code-notes/dev-notes/nemo_3-6_quirks.rst

 Straight Boundary Segments from Namelist Crash
 ----------------------------------------------

-The allocated size of the arrays are not set correctly if you use straight boundary segements of less than a whole side and set them in the namelist.
+The allocated size of the arrays are not set correctly if you use straight boundary segments of less than a whole side and set them in the namelist.
 The variable jpbdtau does not get set and this causes a memory error when the boundary data is read.
 To fix this add